 Furthermore, while I consider myself to be in pretty decent shape, the steep incline caused me to stop and take a breather on multiple occasions.
-But at least there was some great scenery to admire as I repeatedly took breaks for air and water.

 Walking through the unmarked forest, I was relieved to see some other hikers on their way down.
 While I wasn’t sure how much farther I had to go, I could at least be certain I was headed in the right direction.

 Eventually, through the gap in the trees, I finally spotted the church.
 And though I’d hardly passed anyone on my way up, I could already see a sizable crowd in the distance.
 While not a very long hike, most visitors, it seems, visit the church by car.
 But where’s the fun in that?

 Arrival at the Church

 I arrived near the base of the church just as the sun was beginning its descent.
 I could see Mt.
 Kazbek, the region’s highest mountain, though much of it was shrouded by clouds.
 And through those clouds, sun rays beamed down right onto a cross erected along the cliffside.